taknight-101/taknight-101.github.io/_posts/2024-02-28-realtime-chat.md

 ```

-{{< notice "note" >}}
- note that there are many ways to implement authorization in servicenow, ACLs are just one way , the above method of using logged in sys_ids and comparing them to other sys_ids is a another programmatic approach, choose what it best fits the problem at hand
+> Note that there are many ways to implement authorization in servicenow, ACLs are just one way , the above method of using logged in sys_ids and comparing them to other sys_ids is a another programmatic approach, choose what it best fits the problem at hand
-{{< /notice >}}
+{: .prompt-tip }

 ---